 Who we are

-Monroe Society for the Prevention of Cruelty to Animals (Monroe SPCA) is a 501c.3 tax-exempt, not-for-profit animal welfare and protection organization incorporated in the State of Michigan in 2010.
-Monroe SPCA is governed by a volunteer Board of Directors.
-We also proudly host a membership society open to anyone interested in animal welfare.
+Monroe Society for the Prevention of Cruelty to Animals (Monroe SPCA) is a 501c.3 tax-exempt, non-profit animal welfare and protection organization incorporated in the State of Michigan in 2010.

 Monroe SPCA envisions a humane and no-kill community where people treat each other and animals with kindness, respect, and empathy.